-This week’s message includes important information about the university’s COVID-19 response plans for the spring semester, including signage, the Badger Wellness Ambassadors program, and loading dock access.
+This week’s message includes important information about the university’s COVID-19 response plans for the spring semester, including signage, testing, and loading dock access.

 Spring Semester COVID-19 Response